Anndrey24/Privacy_Preserving_Algo/README.md

-# Privacy-Preserving Billing and Settlements in Local Energy Markets
+# Privacy Preserving Billing and Settlements in Local Energy Markets
 This code repository was created to support my 3<sup>rd</sup> Year Project / Dissertation for a BSc Computer Science degree at The University of Manchester.

 ## Project Description